BitMind-AI/bitmind-subnet/docs/Mining.md

 The model with the lowest validation accuracy will be saved to `base_miner/UCF/logs/training/<experiment_name>/`.<br>

 In this directory, you will find your model weights (`ckpt_best.pth`) and training configuration (`config.yaml`).
 Note that the training config, e.g. `config.yaml`, is different from the detector config, e.g. `ucf.yaml`.

 You will need to put the path to the training configuration file `config.yaml` into the detector configuration file `ucf.yaml` to instantiate `UCFDetector(DeepfakeDetector`, as it uses the settings from training time to reconstruct the correct model layer shapes for inference.
-By default, the paths in the detector configs are treated as HuggingFace repo paths to download, rather than local paths.

 ## Deploy Your Model